Taxation of international executives

 Generally, all income earned before the end of assignment (incurred income even if not yet paid) should be declared within the departure year tax return.

-Do the taxation authorities in Tunisia adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Tunisia adopt the economic employer approach1 to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Tunisia considering the adoption of this interpretation of economic employer in the future?

 Yes, the Tunisian authorities adopt the economic employer approach, especially where there is a recharge of the remuneration costs to the Tunisian entity.